BioJulia/BioSequences.jl/docs/src/types.md

 ```

 If these requirements are satisfied, the following key traits and methods backing
-the BioSequences interface, should be defined for the sequence type.
+the BioSequences interface, should be defined already for the sequence type.

 ```@docs
 encoded_data_type
 encoded_data_eltype
-Alphabet
+Alphabet(::BioSequence)
 BioSymbols.alphabet(::BioSequence)
 BitsPerSymbol
 bits_per_symbol